silnrsi/pysilfont/docs/scripts.md

 The format of the initial comment is quite strict -- everything between the two `*` must be exactly as shown (except that the decimal number can change).

-By default warning messages are sent to the log file; use `-p scrlevel=W` to also route them to the terminal.
+By default the missing glyph warning messages are sent to the log file but not to the terminal; use `-p scrlevel=W` to also route them to the terminal.
+Use `-p scrlevel=I` to route both warnings and the list of _interesting_ glyphs to the terminal.

 ---
 #### psfcheckftml